thlacroix/docker-demo/README.md

 You can begin with the [curl](curl) demo

 You can then build and/or launch [MongoDB](mongodb), the [node.js application](nodeapp) and the [fake-s3](fakes3) service

+If you need, you can find some documentation on [commands](https://docs.docker.com/reference/commandline/cli/) and [Dockerfile](https://docs.docker.com/reference/commandline/cli/)